 In 1877, Louis became the Grand Duke of Hesse, following the deaths of his father and brother in quick succession.
 Alice was greeted as Grand Duchess by the people of Darmstadt with support and enthusiasm that nobody expected, but she found the increase in her responsibilities and pressure from her elevated position hard to deal with.
 Alice began rolling out transforms against the poor conditions in her realm, but in the midst of this, her own household was struck down with an illness.
 By November 1878, all but one of Alice and Louis’s children had been struck down with diphtheria.
 Four-year-old Marie died from the disease on 15 November.
 With one child taken by such a dreadful illness and four others still suffering from it, Alice was heartbroken and wrote to her mother that ‘the pain is beyond words’.
 Sadly the tragedy did not end there, as Alice soon contracted the disease after kissing her son Ernest while he was grieving the death of his sister.
 All of the Grand Ducal family apart from Princess Elisabeth were in the grips of the disease at this stage.

 On 14 December, the anniversary of her father’s death, Alice died.
 Her final words had been ‘dear papa’ as she must have been reflecting on the death of her father at the time.
 Princess Victoria mourned her sister deeply but was not allowed to attend her funeral due to the hostilities between their nations.
 Alice was the first child of Victoria and Albert to die, and her mother survived her by two decades.

 Even after Alice’s death, her family continued to suffer terrible tragedies.
 Alice’s daughter Alix went on to marry Tsar Nicholas II of Russia and Elisabeth married Grand Duke Sergei Alexandrovich of Russia.
 These choices of marriage partners were a fatal mistake for Alice’s daughters, as both were brutally murdered by the Bolsheviks, as were Alix’s five children which led to the end of the Romanov dynasty.
-In 1978, Alice’s grandson Louis Mountbatten was assassinated by the IRA, apparently due to the continued British interference in Ireland.
+In 1978, Alice’s grandson Louis Mountbatten was assassinated by the IRA.